-16. Rename the LAND\USE heading under parcels to "Land use".
+16. Under parcels, rename the LAND_USE heading to "Land use".
 The legend is automatically updated.

 17. Use the table of contents to rename the other layers in the Land Use data frame that appear in the legend.
 Use the list below as a guide for the layer names.